-Nossaman LLP 601 Union Street, Suite 5305 Scottle, WA, 08101

-Seattle, WA 98101 Telephone: 206-395-7630
+Nossaman LLP 601 Union Street, Suite 5305 Seattle, WA 98101 Telephone: 206-395-7630

-- 32. Throughout Ms. Thornton and Ms. Brown's committed relationship, they were barred from marriage by state law.
+- 33. Criteria similar to those used in the form described above were widely employed by public and private entities to provide and administer domestic partnership benefits to samesex couples who were barred from marriage. - 34.
+The uncontested evidence introduced by Ms. Thornton in the administrative process on the Application demonstrated that Ms. Brown and Ms. Thornton would have married, but for the then-existence of Washington law barring same-sex couples from marriage.
+The evidence introduced by Ms. Thornton in the administrative proceedings documents that on many occasions Ms. Thornton and Ms. Brown discussed their desire to be married and to be recognized by the State of Washington and the United States as a married couple with the same status and legal rights as married different-sex couples. - 35.
+Throughout Ms. Thornton and Ms. Brown's committed relationship, they were barred from marriage by state law.
 In 1971, a same-sex couple in Washington filed suit arguing that the exclusion of same-sex couples from marriage violated the Washington Constitution, but the Washington Court of Appeals ruled against the couple, Singer v.
 Hara, 11 Wash.
 App.
 247 (1974), and the Washington Supreme Court denied review, Singer v.
-Hara, 84 Wash.
-2d 1008 (1974). - 33.
+Hara, 84 Wn.
+2d 1008 (1974). - 36.
 In 1996, the United States enacted the so-called Defense of Marriage Act, which prohibited federal recognition of marriages between same-sex couples.
 Although no state permitted same-sex couples to marry at the time, the law was enacted in response to fears that that could change.
 As the U.S. Supreme Court explained in Windsor, the law's "purpose [was] to discourage enactment of state same-sex marriage laws" and the goal of Congress "was 'to put a thumb on the scales and influence a state's decision as to how to shape its own marriage laws."
-570 U.S. at 771. - 34.
+570 U.S. at 771. - 37.
 In 1998, the Washington Legislature enacted a statutory ban barring same-sex couples from marriage.
 Governor Gary Locke vetoed the legislation, noting that Washington law already barred marriages between same-sex couples, but the Legislature overrode his veto.

-In 2006, the Washington Supreme Court upheld the law against state constitutional challenge in Andersen v.
-King County, 158 Wash.
-2d 1 (2006). - 35.
-It was not until 2012, by which point Ms. Brown was deceased, that Washington ultimately permitted same-sex couples to marry, when Washington voters repudiated the state law excluding same-sex couples from marriage through the adoption of Referendum Measure No. 74.
-Wash.
-Rev. Code § 26.04.010. - 36.
-Washington's law excluding same-sex couples from marriage was also void ab initio in light of the Supreme Court's decision in Obergefell.
-As a result of this unconstitutional law, Ms. Brown and Ms. Thornton were barred from marriage and unable to be recognized as spouses at the time of Ms. Brown's death.
+In 2006, the Washington Supreme Court upheld the law against state constitutional challenge in ultimately permitted same-sex couples to marry, when Washington voters repudiated the state law excluding same-sex couples from marriage through the adoption of Referendum Measure initio in light of the Supreme Court's decision in Obergefell.
+As a result of this unconstitutional